Subdivision & Platting Self Help

 What is Platting?

 A Plat is a map of a surveyed division of land.
-The platting, or subdivision, process is the process of of creating different lot(s) or tract(s) out of existing lot(s) or tract(s).
+The platting, or subdivision, process is the process of creating different lot(s) or tract(s) out of existing lot(s) or tract(s).

 What is a Preliminary Plat?